 New Mexico Sports Betting – Bet On Sports Legally In NM

-New Mexico has a total of 21 tribal casinos, and 6 racinos (racetracks with casino games) spread throughout the state, but currently only 1 tribal casino that is offering domestic sports betting.
-This tribal venue can offer sports wagering through a loophole in its gaming compact with the state.
+New Mexico has a total of 21 tribal casinos, and 6 racinos (racetracks with casino games) spread throughout the state, but currently, only 2 tribal casinos are offering domestic sports betting.
+These tribal venues can offer sports wagering through a loophole in its gaming compact with the state.

 Currently, New Mexico has not considered sports betting legalization and has not introduced any bills regarding this subject into the 2019 legislature.

 If the state were to consider authorizing domestic sports gambling, numerous venues in the state would be able to provide these services.
 However, the Santa Ana Star casino remains as New Mexico's only viable brick and mortar sportsbooks.

 In addition to the Santa Ana Star Casino sportsbook, NM residents can also bet on sports with the use of offshore online sportsbooks like the ones we recommend here.

 Is Sports Betting Legal In New Mexico?

 At this time, the answer is a bit more complex than yes or no. New Mexico players can legally wager on sports through the state's only active sportsbooks at the Santa Ana Star Casino and the Buffalo Thunder Casino, however, no other venue is offering this kind of service.
 The state has yet to authorize sports gambling via legislation but permits the Santa Ana Star Casino to continue conducting sports wagering operations.

 In addition, New Mexico players can wager on sports through offshore sportsbooks that are legally operating within the industry.
 No state law prohibits their use by NM residents, nor is there any mention of offshore sportsbooks being prohibited by any Federal gambling law.